Rozalinda Borcilă headshot

 Artist, Creative Researcher, and Media Maker

-Rozalinda Borcilă is a Romanian immigrant, artist and activist.
+Rozalinda Borcilă (she/they) is a Romanian immigrant, artist, and activist.
 She develops long-term research projects that combine analytic and embodied modes of learning.
-Her work explores settler colonialism as a place-making project that involves multiple and entangled violences.
+Her work explores settler colonialism as a placemaking project that involves multiple and entangled violences.
 How do the grammars of settler violence coalesce around extractive forms and flows of capital, around institutional forms and regimes of property—but also around modes of feeling, modes of relation, and everyday experiences of being in place?
 Recently she has focused on the governance of waterscapes under the calculative logic of offsetting and on glacial narratives as modes of colonial knowing.
 She creates publications, video essays, installations, media/web platforms, and experimental seminars or learning walks scripted with and for various community groups.
 She works in different institutional and counter-institutional settings: museums, universities, art centers, community spaces, squats, and in the streets.

 For the past two decades, Rozalinda has also been active in migrant solidarity and border abolition communities.
 She is a founding member of NoShelter and A Prison is No Shelter Media, activist media projects that explore the use of congregate care and social service provision as carceral structures, particularly in immigrant detention.
 Please see www.NoShelterProject.com